-How would construction impact my neighborhood?
+How will construction impact my neighborhood?

 How will construction impact local businesses?

 During construction, CTA is committed to restricting construction parking, implementing dust control measures, and developing a construction outreach and coordination plan to assist local businesses and residences affected by construction.
 This includes the development of an Open for Business program that supports and promotes local businesses.